Spain at the 1992 Summer Paralympics: Cycling

+Goalball

+The Spanish men's goalball team consisted of Roberto Abenia, Jose Camano, Jose Lopez, Francisco Munoz, Cristobal Palomares and Jose Sardina.

+The Spanish women's goalball team consisted of Vicenta Arenas, Monica Augusto, Mercedes Capa, Ana Lancis, Sonia Lopez and Begona Redal.

 Judo

 1 of Spain's gold medals, 1 silver medal came in athletics.
 Both were won by athletes with vision impairments.

 Shooting

 1 of Spain's silver medals came in shooting.
 It was won by a shooter with a physical disability.

 Swimming

 7 of Spain's gold medals, 14 silver medals and 22 bronze medals came in swimming.
 9 medals were won by swimmers with vision impairments, 28 by swimmers with physical disabilities and 6 by swimmers with cerebral palsy.

 Table tennis

 3 of Spain's bronze medals came in table tennis.
 All medals were won by table tennis players with physical disabilities.

 Wheelchair basketball

 When Spain played the United States on the second day of competition, 12,500 people were in attendance.
 Organizers had to turn away 4,000 people who had wanted to attend.
 Philip Craven, future President of the International Paralympic Committee, played his first Paralympic Games wheelchair basketball at these games when he scored 30 points against the Spanish team.